Universal Koszul Duality for Kac-Moody Groups: Soergel description of -motives on flag varieties

 The \emph{Hecke stack} $B\bs G/B$ is ind-pro-\nice, see \Cref{sec:kacmoodyflagvarieties}.
 We can hence consider the category of reduced $K$-motives $\DK(B\bs G/B)$, see \Cref{sec:extensiontoindstacks}.
 For $w\in W$, we denote by $i_{w}: B\bs BwB/B\to B\bs G/B$ the inclusion.
 We denote by the corresponding \emph{standard} and \emph{costandard objects}. \begin{definition} The \emph{$K$-theoretic Hecke category} is the stable subcategory generated by the standard objects

-\end{definition} \begin{remark} The map $T\bs G/B\to B\bs G/B$ is a pro-affine bundle.
+\end{definition} \begin{remark} \begin{enumerate} \item The map $T\bs G/B\to B\bs G/B$ is a pro-affine bundle.
 This implies that the pullback $\DK(B\bs G/B)\to \DK(T\bs G/B)$ is fully faithful with essential image objects which are locally constant along $B$-orbits on $T\bs G/B$.
-While this perspective is sometimes helpful since $T\bs G/B$ is simply an ind-\nice stack, the asymmetry is problematic when defining the monoidal structure. \end{remark}
+While this perspective is sometimes helpful since $T\bs G/B$ is simply an ind-\nice stack, the asymmetry is problematic when defining the monoidal structure. \item We note that the $K$-theoretic Hecke category $\HeckeK_{\Dd}$ is much smaller than the category of all reduced $K$-motives $\DK(B\bs G/B)$.
+The former only contains objects that are `locally constant' along the Bruhat cells. \item If $G=B=T$ is a torus, then there is a single standard object and $B\backslash G/B=\point/T.$ By \Cref{ex:unipotentgroupandtorus} there is an equivalence \end{enumerate} \end{remark}